knetikmedia/knetikcloud-php-client/KnetikCloudClient/docs/Api/UsersGroupsApi.md

 Update a group

 If adding/removing/changing parent, user membership in group/new parent groups may be modified.
-The parent being removed will remove members from this sub group unless they were added explicitly to the parent and the new parent will gain members unless they were already a part of it.
+The parent being removed will remove members from this sub group unless they were added explicitly to the parent and the new parent will gain members unless they were already a part of it. <br><br><b>Permissions Needed:</b> GROUP_ADMIN or admin of the group

 ### Example
 ```php